What is DrugStars?

 How much is a star worth?

 One star represents 1 cent.
-It doesn’t sound a lot, but remember that an average patient takes about 1,000 doses of a medicine per year.
-And imagine that 1,000,000 other patients do the same, then each star is worth a lot to you and future patients.
+It doesn’t sound a lot, but remember that an average patient takes about 1,000 doses of medicine per year.
+And imagine that 1,000,000 other patients do the same, then each star is worth a lot to health charities and future patients.

-Stars are digital items only, and, regardless of the terminology used, have no cash value and may never be redeemed for “real world” money for personal use.
-During the donation process, your stars will be converted by us to real world money that the charities receive via bank transfer.
+Stars are digital items only, and, regardless of the terminology used, have no cash value and may never be redeemed for “real-world” money for personal use.
+During the donation process, your stars will be converted by us to real-world money that the health charities receive via bank transfer.